berry-cs/sinbad/tutorials/racket/quakes3-listproc.md

 ## Data Definitions

-You should have [https://github.com/berry-cs/sinbad/blob/master/tutorials/racket/latlong-utils.md](previously developed) a data definition and some functions for location coordinates (latitude/longitude).
+You should have [previously developed](https://github.com/berry-cs/sinbad/blob/master/tutorials/racket/latlong-utils.md) a data definition and some functions for location coordinates (latitude/longitude).
 Copy your data definition and functions from that file into your file for this activity.

 1. Provide a data definition for a `Quake` which keeps track of: